Michael J. Rosen: Notable works

-Rosen has also acted as an illustrator for several works, among them The Blessing of the Animals, Food Fight: Poets Join the Fight Against Hunger with Poems to Favorite Foods, and a variety for Gourmet (magazine) and The New Yorker.
+Rosen has illustrated several works, The Blessing of the Animals, Food Fight: Poets Join the Fight Against Hunger with Poems to Favorite Foods, and a variety for Gourmet (magazine) and The New Yorker.

-Mirth of a Nation: The Best Contemporary Humor
+Books

-Mirth of a Nation: The Best Contemporary Humor, originally published in 2000, is an anthology of contemporary humor written by over fifty comedians, writers, and other funny fellows, and edited by Michael J. Rosen.
-Mirth of a Nation was reviewed positively by January Magazine, a review in which Jonathan Shipley said that “Michael Rosen, author and editor of many notable books for adults and children as well as the literary director of The Thurber House, has collected some funny writing.
+Mirth of a Nation: The Best Contemporary Humor, originally published in 2000, is an anthology of contemporary humor written by over fifty comedians, writers, and other funny fellows, and edited by Rosen.
+Mirth of a Nation was reviewed by January Magazine, with Jonathan Shipley saying, “Michael Rosen ... has collected some funny writing.
 Seriously, it's good stuff.”
-When interviewed, Michael J. Rosen said that “Mirth... and More Mirth of a Nation make another claim: That humor writing is seriously funny.
+Rosen said that “Mirth... and More Mirth of a Nation make another claim: That humor writing is seriously funny.
 Now of course I mean "genuinely" funny, but I also mean also "seriously" as in "profound" — humorists are among the few dependable sources of honest (re)calibration and reality checking.”
-The volume was later published in 2002 as an audiobook, and in 2007 in hardcover format.
+The volume was published in 2002 as an audiobook, and in 2007 in hardcover format.
 Rosen also edited two additional humor anthologies in the same vein, More Mirth of a Nation (published November 2002), and May Contain Nuts (published September 2004).

-The Cuckoo’s Haiku and Other Birding Poems

 The Cuckoo’s Haiku and Other Birding Poems is a book of haikus on birds, written by Rosen and illustrated by Stan Fellows.
-It has been very well reviewed, given a starred review by Publishers Weekly and Kirkus Reviews, as well as being named a Best Book of 2009 by Kirkus Reviews.
-It was also nominated for the 2009 Cybils award for poetry and won the 2010 Ohioana Book Award for Juvenile Literature.
+It was given a starred review by Publishers Weekly and Kirkus Reviews, as well as being named a Best Book of 2009 by Kirkus Reviews.
+It was nominated for the 2009 Cybils award for poetry and won the 2010 Ohioana Book Award for Juvenile Literature.
 Publishers Weekly’s review said of the book that “text and images, like a well-rehearsed duet, balance and echo each other’s beauty.”

-Rosen was interviewed several times due to the success of The Cuckoo’s Haiku.
-When asked by Bill Eichenberger of The Columbus Dispatch about the similarities between birds and haiku, Rosen wrote that “Both are fleeting impressions.
-Rather than whole stories and studied observations, these two arts usually offer snatched glimpses and surprising hints...
-For me, looking at one specific thing, one species, helps to focus and clarify ideas or principles that apply more broadly.”
-In another interview, on the website The Miss Rumphius Effect, Rosen explained that he would “always cherish one of W. H. Auden’s definitions of poetry: clear thinking about mixed feelings,” and also, in an interview by Julie Danielson on Seven Impossible Things before Breakfast, that “Writing about wildlife is really writing about my own life”.